 I Love Vegetables and Barong Blessing Cocktail

 With the sun now heating up, a refreshing cocktail was indispensable.
 We tried the Signature Cocktail, Barong Blessing, made of Infused Vodka with Ginger, Homemade Vanilla Rosella Syrup, Lemongrass, Strawberry Liquor, Sugarcane Juice and Strawberry Juice.
 Perfect start to cool-down, biting into the crunchy vegetables stick dunk into the appetizing dips of Beetroot Hummus, Guacamole, Tartare Sauce and the addictive Romesco sauce, made of charred tomatoes and roasted red peppers, puréed and thickened with toasted almonds and bread.
 Me gusto mucho!
 The groovy and creative presentation will have you say: ” I Love Vegetables! “, and not only for the virtuosity of the plating, but you can feel that each single chosen ingredients are picked and prepared with love.

 For our lunch, we then sat inside, at one of the family style table accommodating 4 to 6 persons.
-In the menu, you can find genuine gourmet pleasure from modern tapas to the ultimate traditional Spanish food, including Iberico ham, Gambas al Ajillo, several paellas, and, an Asian corner with the Wok selection.
-Every dishes are served to be shared easily, for everyone to dig in/steal from each other plates and taste all the flavours bite after bite.
+On the menu, you can find genuine gourmet pleasure from modern tapas to the ultimate traditional Spanish food, including Iberico ham, Gambas al Ajillo, several Paellas, and, an Asian corner with the Wok selection.
+Every dishes are served to be shared easily, for everyone to dig-in/steal from each other plates and taste all the flavours bite after bite.
 After ordering food we sat back admiring the view and the impressive plates of tapas, seafood and other delights passing by, increasing our appetite for what was to come.

 Yellowfin Tuna Tataki & Tartare